awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

   my_other_sample_input: "the second"
 ```

-Create an environment\.

-Run the following command:
+Create an environment by running the following command\.

 ```
 $ aws proton create-environment \